 Cue the theme from Jaws.
 It’s coming.
 The holiday season.
 Whatever you celebrate, the winter holidays usually involve at least one Big Holiday Dinner.
-And you’re the one making dinner.
-Maybe you got a little too tipsy last year and volunteered.
+And you’re the one who’s making it.
+Perhaps you got a little too tipsy last year and volunteered.
 Maybe there is simply no one else to do it.
-Maybe it’s something you’ve always wanted to try.
-Either way, you know it’s coming and it’s not going to be a simple project, and maybe you’re still a little bit in denial, but trust me, you want to start thinking about this now.
+Maybe you’ve always wanted to try.
+Either way, here it comes, and it’s not going to be a simple project, and maybe you’re still a little bit in denial.
+But trust me, you want to start thinking about this now.

 Why?
 Because it takes planning to get everything made and on the table at the right time.
 Planning will save your backside several times over, especially when something goes wrong – and it inevitably does.
 But Don’t Panic.
-I’m here to walk you through the process so that come November 26, you’ll still be speaking in complete sentences and everyone will be appropriately stuffed.
+I’m here to walk you through the process so that come whatever holiday you’re celebrating, you’ll still be speaking in complete sentences and everyone will be appropriately stuffed.
 So pour yourself a nice glass of wine, get out your pen and paper or tablet or sticky notes or however you like to take notes and your calendar.
 You’ve got this one.

-Thanksgiving Dinner is not that complicated.
+A Big Holiday Dinner is not that complicated.
 Or let me re-phrase that.
-None of the traditional dishes that make up a Thanksgiving Dinner are that complicated in and of themselves, unless one of those dishes is Grandma’s special seven-layer cake with a different flavor for each layer, or special sweet potato souflle and it’s just not your favorite holiday without it.
+Many traditional dishes are not that complicated in and of themselves, unless one of those dishes is Grandma’s special seven-layer cake with a different flavor for each layer, or those lighter than air latkes and it’s just not your favorite holiday without it.
 The sheer quantity of dishes you’re preparing and the need to get a bunch of those dishes on the table at the same time makes the Big Holiday Dinner challenging.

 The first part of planning is figuring out who will be there.
 Are you planning a blow-out for the 50 or so relatives that show up every year?
 You and five or six of your friends who have no relatives near?
 You and your beloved and the kids?
 Which of those persons is a vegetarian or has other food issues?
 Who’s the die-hard traditionalist and is it worth ruffling said persons’ feathers?

 Hors d’oeuvres can be as simple as chips and dip.
-Or a relish tray and dip.
+Maybe a relish tray and dip.
 Or cheese and crackers.
 Or black olives that the little ones can stick on their fingers and suck off.
 As long as there are just enough munchies to occupy impatient guests without getting them too full for dinner.
 You can buy some excellent soups and keep them warm in a crockpot.
 Or you can make a soup the weekend before.
 Just find something rather light, like veggies in broth, since the rest of the dinner is going to be pretty heavy.
-Or you can make a sweet potato soup and cover that part of the meal.
 The same with the salad – just basic greens.
 Check out my post on Salad Basics II for some ideas.

-As for which vegetable side, how to cook the sweet potatoes, and what stuffing to make, that’s going to depend on your guests and your own tastes.
+As for which vegetable side, and what stuffing to make, that depends on your guests and your own tastes.
 I, personally, loathe stuffing.
 It’s just soggy bread.
 Blech.
 But for some reason, that’s the first thing to go on my table.
 People like it, so if you’re roasting a bird, you might want to include it.
 I don’t recommend stuffing said bird with it because there can be problems with it cooking enough to kill the salmonella that could be present.

 Don’t be afraid to ask for help.
 If your little brother throws a hissy if there isn’t any green bean casserole at the Big Holiday Dinner, ask him to bring it.
-Talk your friend into bringing the sweet potatoes and marshmallows, especially if, like me, you are staunchly opposed to sweet potatoes and marshmallows.
+Talk your friend into bringing the latkes or the pecan pie.
 And use recipes.
 I know – I usually don’t encourage that, and being able to throw together a soup or a salad without having to refer to one will make your day go more smoothly.
 But there are traditions to uphold here, and if you need a recipe to make it work, use it.

 One last thought – don’t expect it to be perfect.
 It doesn’t have to be.
 Something might burn, things will boil over at the worst possible time, things happen.
 You’ll get through it and all will be well.
 I promise.
 If I can survive a clogged drain the night before Thanksgiving (I was buying drain cleaner seconds before the store closed – how did the clerk think I was doing that night?), you can, too.
 You may even be able to laugh about it.
 Later.
 In the meantime, there’s wine, your personal array of lists and time.

 Next up, a checklist to help you keep it all together, and then some equipment you might need, shopping and the whole ambiance thing.
-The links to all the posts are below.